-AC timing illustrated in Figure 28 and Figure 29 are for the supply voltages and the control signals at device powerup and power-down.
-If the timing in the figures is ignored, the device will not operate correctly.
+AC timing illustrated in Figure A is recommended for the supply voltages and the control signals at device power-up. (ex: VCC and CS# ramp up simultaneously) If the timing in the figure is ignored, the device may not operate correctly.